qooxdoo/qooxdoo/docs/core/data_binding/controller.md

 ## Form Controller

-Also forms do have a special controller.
-The form controller uses a `qx.ui.form.Form` as target and a
-`Object controller data_binding/controller.md#object_controller` for the bidirectional bindings.
+Also, forms do have a special controller.
+The form controller uses a `qx.ui.form.Form` as target and an [Object controller](controller.md#object-controller) for the bidirectional bindings.
 The usage equals to the usage of all other controllers.
 The main properties of it are the model and target property.
 Given both, the controller connects the model and the target.
 An additional feature of the form